remake/remake-cli/README.md

 ## Build web apps quickly

-* Server rendered web apps with automatic data syncing
+* **Low-code framework:** All of Remake.js's powers come from HTML data attributes, which means you can build an entire web app with _just HTML_
-* Give users the ability to move/edit/add/remove data _with no extra work on your part_
+* **Auto-save:** User data is automatically extracted from the DOM and saved
-* Small API: Learn a few special data attributes to start building web apps today
+* **Easy to edit data:** Powerful inline edit areas are built in, giving your users the ability to easily move, edit, add, and remove data from the page
-* Your web app is server rendered, so it'll be fast, accessible, and Remake.js isn't required on read-only pages
+* **Easy to learn:** A small API means that learning less than a dozen special data attributes gives you the ability to create a full web application today
-* All of Remake's powers come from native HTML data attributes -- you don't need to touch JavaScript!
+* **A great user experience** Remake.js works exclusively with server rendered web apps, which means it'll be fast, use native browser features for routing and form handling, be accessible out of the gate, and _the entire framework isn't required on read-only pages_
-* Perfect for projects that you want to release quickly and test with users ASAP
+* **Great developer experience:** Because of how easy it is to learn and build with, Remake.js excels at helping you create products _very quickly_

-**This is an alpha release.**
+**This is an early alpha release.**

 ## How to get started